gujincheng/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

     com.amazonaws.auth.AWSCredentialsProvider.

-    When S3A delegation tokens are not enabled, this list will be used to directly authenticate with S3 and other AWS services.
+    When S3A delegation tokens are not enabled, this list will be used to directly authenticate with S3 and DynamoDB services.
     When S3A Delegation tokens are enabled, depending upon the delegation token binding it may be used
     to communicate with the STS endpoint to request session/role